snacktavish/COME2022/DataSetAssembly.md

 Use that script now to investigate how these sequences differ !

-**Q Does changing the reference taxon change the sequences?**
+**Q Does changing the reference taxon change the inferred sequences?**

-**Q Are consensus sequences from differnet taxa ?**
+**Q What do the differences in the sequences consist of (in terms of different base calls)?**

-We can then combine the previous extended alignemnt with these new, slightly different consensus sequence estimates.
+We can then combine the previous extended alignment with these new, slightly different consensus sequence estimates.

 Open each of the consensus sequences from the alternate reference in a text editor, and rename them to reflect that you used an alternate reference.